Educational Pipeline & Public Service Commitment

 Washington Irving Campus Program

-The Cleary Gottlieb Washington Irving Campus Partnership Programs seek to close the opportunity gap by equipping traditionally underrepresented students with the learning experiences and tools needed to excel as students in higher education, as professionals in the workplace, and as leaders in the community.
+The Cleary Gottlieb Washington Irving Campus Partnership Program seeks to close the opportunity gap by equipping traditionally underrepresented students with the learning experiences and tools needed to excel as students in higher education, as professionals in the workplace, and as leaders in the community.

 Cleary first partnered with Washington Irving High School in 1991 to improve outcomes for underserved public high school students.
 In its beginning days, the partnership primarily focused on SAT tutoring because standardized testing was viewed as one of the main barriers for underrepresented students in accessing social mobility.
-Since then, the partnership, now referred to as the Washington Irving Campus (WIC), has grown significantly both with respect to the number of individuals impacted and the range of services offered.
+Since then, the partnership has grown significantly both with respect to the number of individuals impacted and the range of services offered.

 Community Engagement Specialist